 Fees and FundingWisteria House accepts funding paid by Plymouth City Council with an additional top up paid to the home.
 Using Plymouth City Council fee category system for 2018/19, Plymouth City Council would pay Wisteria House direct the following amounts - 'Standard' £509.00, 'Enhanced' - £530.00 and 'Complex' - £551.00, each category would be based on the number of care hours required to support an individual.
 We presently have 4 small bedrooms without an ensuite in which the home accepts Plymouth City Council funding without a top up.

 For all private rooms (or fee's paid part by Plymouth City Council and part private top up) the fee's will depend on the room available at that time and the assessed needs of the individual.
-At present our small private rooms start at £600.00 and £700.00 for a genrous single room with ensuite.
+At present our small private rooms start at £650.00, £750.00 for a medium sized room with ensuite and £895.00 for a double room used a single room.

 To have a further understanding of each indviudal's fees please do not hesitate to ask the registered manager Carole Ham.